The following section describes step number 4 of process deployment, as described in From Studio to the cloud.

 •Applying a deployment package is a task that needs to be properly planned, coordinated, scheduled and communicated.
 It implies planned downtime for the service.

-In case you have not created a project, follow the steps as described at Create a new project in Bizagi PaaS, while considering if you are using a Personal, or an Enterprise subscription.
+If you have not created a project yet, follow the steps described at Create a new project in Automation Service, and review whether you are using a Personal, or an Enterprise subscription.

-The person in charge of this step should have authorized access to Bizagi PaaS environments' administration.
+The person in charge of this step should be authorized to administer Automation Service environments.

-Note that the Import processes option is available at the online Management portal available for your Bizagi PaaS subscription.
+Note that the Import processes option is available in the online Management portal available through your Automation Service subscription.

-•To have at hand, the deployment package (.bex file) as produced in the previous deployment step.
+•To have access to the deployment package (.bex file) created in the previous deployment step.

 •Internet connectivity and a browser to access the Management portal at https://manage.bizagi.com (as well as credentials with authorized access).

-Note that such person does NOT need access to Bizagi Studio (the development environment).
+The person does NOT need access to Bizagi Studio (the Development environment).

 What you need to do

-1.Accessing the Management portal and locating your target environment.
+1.Access the Management portal and locate your target environment.

-2.Temporarily stopping your Bizagi PaaS service for the target environment (for Enterprise subscriptions).
+2.Temporarily stop your Automation Service service for the target environment (for Enterprise subscriptions).

-5.Starting up your Bizagi PaaS service for that target environment (for Enterprise subscriptions).
+5.Start up your Automation Service service for that target environment (for Enterprise subscriptions).

 Follow the steps as detailed below.

-1. Accessing the Management portal and locating your target environment.
+1. Access the Management portal and locate your target environment

 1.1.
-Open a browser (Chrome is preferred) and go into https://manage.bizagi.com where you will need to authenticate.
+Open a browser (Chrome is preferred) and go into https://manage.bizagi.com.

 1.3.
-Locate the Run category and click on Go to project board:
+Locate the Run category and click Go to project board:

 1.4.
 Locate your target environment.

-2. Temporarily stopping your Bizagi PaaS service for the target environment (available in Enterprise subscriptions).
+2. Temporarily stop your Automation Service service for the target environment (for Enterprise subscriptions)